Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/MassProvisioning/README.md

 ## Rainbow API HUB
 ---

-This SDK is using the [Rainbow Hub environment](https://hub.openrainbow.com/)
+This SDK is using the [Rainbow environment](https://developers.openrainbow.com/)

 This environment is based on the [Rainbow service](https://www.openrainbow.com/)